zsan0045/gemini/README.md

 This example should give you an idea of how to get started with spatial analysis using Gemini.
 Check out [Prompt.tsx](/spatial/src/Prompt.tsx) to see how bounding box parsing is implemented.
-To dive deeper into the Gemini's spatial reasoning capabilities, check out this
+To dive deeper into Gemini's spatial reasoning capabilities, check out this
 [Colab notebook](https://github.com/google-gemini/cookbook/blob/main/gemini-2/spatial_understanding.ipynb).